Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Numerical Results of V-I Characteristics

 \section{Numerical Results of V-I Characteristics}

 In this section, we show the nonlinear V-I characteristics near the BKT transition line.
-The nonlinear resistance is calculated by using Eq.~(\ref{Rsf}) with the parameters from Sec.~\ref{5V A}.
+The nonlinear resistance is calculated by using Eqs.~(\ref{Rsf}) and (\ref{approx}) with the parameters from Sec.~\ref{5V A}.
 In the following Secs.~\ref{VIII A} and \ref{VIII B}, we show the results at zero magnetic field, where the V-I characteristics are reciprocal.
 In Secs.~\ref{VIII C} and \ref{VIII D}, we present the nonreciprocal V-I characteristics at finite magnetic fields.
 We discuss the finite size effect in Sec.~\ref{VIII D}.

-For convenience, hereafter, we regard that the crossover from the BKT critical region to the normal region occurs when the electric current increases as the resistance reaches $R_s=R_N$.
+The crossover from the BKT critical region to the normal region occurs when the V-I characteristics become linear.
+Based on the assumption Eq.~(\ref{approx}), the crossover can be defined by the condition $R_s=R_N$.
 We refer to the voltage and current at the crossover as the crossover voltage and the crossover current, respectively.
 Furthermore, a current flowing in the positive (negative) direction is referred to as a forward (backward) current.
 The forward (backward) voltage and resistance are defined in the same way.